-- Criteria are what we use to guide decision making and compare alternatives - Goals: formally and broadly worded statements about what we desire - Objectives: more focused and concretely worded statements about end states, usually with a time dimension and a client population specified - Criteria: specific statements about dimensions of the objectives that will be used to evaluate alternative policies and programs - Measures: tangible, if not quantifiable operational definitions of the evaluative criteria.
-Each criterion should have multiple measures associated with it. - Establishing Evaluative Criteria - Define and establish acceptable and useful criteria.
+- Strong arguments can be made for always including efficiency as a substantive value in policy analysis.
+However, there are values other than Pareto efficiency - Criteria are what we use to guide decision making and compare alternatives - Goals: formally and broadly worded statements about what we desire - Objectives: more focused and concretely worded statements about end states, usually with a time dimension and a client population specified - Criteria: specific statements about dimensions of the objectives that will be used to evaluate alternative policies and programs - Measures: tangible, if not quantifiable operational definitions of the evaluative criteria.
+Each criterion should have multiple measures associated with it. - Process of establishing criteria - Define and establish acceptable and useful criteria.
 The role of the analyst includes helping the decisionmaker clarify what is sought and define objectives so that alternatives can be designed - In practice, decisionmakers may not want to establish clear criteria so they establish purposely-vague criteria. - Analysts may also be frustrated when politicians are unwilling to discard multiple, conflicting objectives - Defining criteria is a learn by doing exercise.
 By interacting with clients, and working through the analysis, new criteria are discovered as old criteria are examined